Bricks 1.3 introduces a deep focus on helping site creators to address the accessibility requirements easily.

 alt attribute is the place where site owners should provide a description of the image for people that are not able to view it.
 Bricks will also allow you to provide a custom

 alt attribute if you are using the Image element inside the builder.

 For background images, when needed, Bricks automatically adds

 role="img" aria-label="" to the div that displays the image on the background.
 The description of the image is the content got from the image

 alt attribute defined on the WordPress media.

-title) attributes to any link you insert using the builder.
+title) attributes to links using the builder if the link description is empty or not clear enough.
 These attributes will improve how assistive technology like screen readers interpret your website and should be used to provide better context to the link in case the link content is not semantic enough.

 It is also important to mention that it is a good practice to avoid using links with terms like “Read more” or “Click here” as these labels do not provide any context to the visitors.
 If you still want to use these terms, make sure your links contain the

 aria-label attribute to provide context to the navigation.

 The Bricks Form element let you add or remove field labels.
 Field labels are important to comply with a11y guidelines as they provide a description of what is expected to input in each field.
 If you prefer to not present field labels, Bricks 1.3 adds automatically the